jito-foundation/ncn-template/api-docs.md

 #### 1. InitializeConfig

 Initializes the program configuration with parameters for the consensus mechanism.
+Requires NCN admin signature.

 **Parameters**:
 - `epochs_before_stall`: Number of epochs before voting is considered stalled